 Source £'000

-Usable Capital Receipts 344
+Usable Capital Receipts 486

-Capital Reserves / Revenue 1,510
+Capital Reserves / Revenue 1,320

+Prudential Borrowing 3,659

-External Grants 4,145
+External Grants 4,031

-Total 5,999
+Total 9,496

-In addition to this programme, the Council has committed to repaying £3.4m of debt from future capital receipts associated with planned land sales.
+In addition to this programme, the Council has committed to repaying £1.9m of debt from future capital receipts associated with planned land sales.
 This strategy will generate savings to the revenue budget, by reducing the cost of borrowing.
-This is consistent with the Council's approach to protection of frontline services to residents during this period of unprecedented funding reductions to local authorities.

-Capital Programme 2021/22 and beyond
+Capital Programme 2022/23 and beyond